 However, because of this issue, the complete redesign and user experience took the backseat as the legacy ERP vendors knew that the user experience is not as quantifiable.
 Their checklists touch such issues only at the surface level with yes-no questions such as: is the app easy to use?
 Such items would not be able to catch the underlying architectural issues and implications because of them.

-Also, ERP vendors were aware that they could create a shiny facade (or fake cloud) to lure them as most customers and analysts are likely to review the software at a surface level with the help of a checklist.
+Also, ERP vendors were aware that they could create a shiny facade (or fake clouds) to lure them as most customers and analysts are likely to review the software at a surface level with the help of a checklist.

 The user experience component of a cloud application is critical as it has the most impact on efficiency, but measuring and quantifying user experience is always the hardest.
 Consequently, the legacy cloud ERP vendors have been successful in selling their fake clouds but failed in meeting their efficiency objectives because of poor user experience.

-If you look at the cloud maturity of ERP vendors in the market, none of them are as deep with their capabilities as their on-prem counterparts.
+If you look at the cloud maturity of ERP vendors in the market, none of them are as deep in their capabilities as their on-prem counterparts.
 It will take years before cloud technologies can replace their on-prem version completely.
 The fake clouds vendors may have rewritten their apps by 20-40%, while 60-80% is still monolithic, legacy architecture.

-On the other hand, the modern cloud vendors are lean on their capabilities, covering only 20-40% of the functionality that a robust enterprise might need.
+On the other hand, modern cloud vendors are lean on their capabilities, covering only 20-40% of the functionality that a robust enterprise might need.

 While they both could be even with their cloud maturity today, the legacy vendors will take longer to catch up with modern cloud vendors as remodeling an old house is always harder than constructing one from the ground up.
 Also, remember the network of “miniature devices” with cloud vendors?
 These devices are not only independently scalable but also highly modularized and reusable.

 This modular nature of the cloud application allows them to reuse pre-built components and keep building on top of them.
 As you add more capabilities, the faster you can develop.
 This “self-multiplying” effect allows the cloud ERP vendors to be faster than some of their legacy counterparts.
 As a result and as you may have noted, some of the pure cloud vendors, such as Acumatica, are among the fastest-growing cloud ERP systems.

 Now that you understand why fake clouds systems are worse.
 Your choice is to be with a vendor that may have deeper capabilities (with fake clouds) today but might be slower in rewriting the whole app designed for modern cloud architecture.
-Alternatively, you can work with a lean cloud ERP vendor in a phased-manner where you upgrade a small division with a fully-enabled cloud solution and grow with them as they get more in-depth with their capabilities.
+Alternatively, you can work with a lean cloud ERP vendor in a phased manner where you upgrade a small division with a fully-enabled cloud solution and grow with them as they get more in-depth with their capabilities.

-By selecting a native cloud ERP vendor, you will be fully matured with cloud in half the time while reaping the benefits from day one of a native cloud system.
+By selecting a native cloud ERP vendor, you will be fully matured with the cloud in half the time while reaping the benefits from day one of a native cloud system.